Dallinger/Dallinger/docs/source/rewarding_participants.rst

 The ``bonus`` function should be kept as simple as possible, delegating to other functions for readability.

-For example, the :doc:`demos/bartlett1932/index` demo involves showing participants a piece of text and asking them to reproduce it from memory.
 A simple reward function could be as follows:

 .. code-block:: python